druxt/druxt.js/docs/content/modules/menu/README.md

 <DruxtMenu name="main" :depth="1" />
 ```

-- For more details, refer to the [DruxtBlockRegion API documentation](/api/packages/menu/components/DruxtMenu).
+- For more details, refer to the [DruxtMenu API documentation](/api/packages/menu/components/DruxtMenu).

 * * *